johnathanhuutri/ADLab/mod2/README.md

 ![](.images/select-new-vmnet3.png)

-Check again and we see that VMnet2 and VMnet3 have been added successfully.
+Check again and we see that VMnet2 and VMnet3 have been added successfully (**do not change subnet address, just leave it as it is**).
 Now click `Apply` and `OK` to close this popup:

 ![](.images/click-apply-and-ok-after-adding-vmnet.png)